National Judicial Institute on Domestic Child Sex Trafficking

 Judges will return to their communities with a greater ability to identify children who are being trafficked or are at risk for victimization.
 Judges will also learn effective intervention strategies that respond to the individualized needs of each victim and a stronger sense of their courtroom and community roles to help prevent and end domestic child sex trafficking.

 The Institute is led by a faculty team of experienced judges and other experts from across the country who have pioneered work on domestic child sex trafficking in the courtroom and beyond.
 For more information on faculty, see the Faculty Spotlights page.

 Who Should Attend?

-Only judges and judicial officers may register for the Institute.
+Only judges and judicial officers (commissioners, referees, etc.) are eligible to attend the Institute.
 This is due to the nature of the grant funding the training but also because one of the most important aspects of the program is ensuring that judicial participants have a safe environment to speak candidly about the challenges of presiding over highly sensitive child sex trafficking cases.
 The number of participants is limited by our facilities and funding; we encourage all judicial officers who may be interested to register as early as possible to secure a spot.
 The NCJFCJ seeks a geographically diverse participant group from a wide variety of state and tribal courts from across the U.S.